 More so, In the US, CVs are mostly left in a one-page-long format with emphasis on the candidate’s accomplishments.
 We will talk more about this as we progress.

-2. Tailor Your CV to the International Audience
+2. Tailor Your CV To The International Audience

 When applying for an international position, it’s essential to create a CV that resonates with a global audience.
 Start by adapting your CV to the specific requirements of the job and the culture of the country or region where you are applying.
 Highlight transferable skills and international experiences, making it clear how your qualifications align with the employer’s needs.
 This is one tip for crafting an international CV you must take note of.